marcosalvalaggio/edamame/README.md

 * Add the ClassifierDiagnose class to the classifier module.
 * Add the notebook for EDA in a classification problem to the edamame-notebook repository.
 * Add the notebook for training/diagnosing classification models to the edamame-notebook repository.
+* Add the rocauc method to the ClassifierDiagnose class.